keboola/developers-docs/integrate/storage/api/configurations.md

 When working with the [component configurations API](http://docs.keboola.apiary.io/#reference/component-configurations), you usually need to know the `componentId`.
-You can get a list of all available components with the [API index call](http://docs.keboola.apiary.io/#reference/miscellaneous/api-index/get), see [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#f0e321e0-6533-0074-662d-fe4ab85a15d5).
+You can see a list of public components in [the developer portal](https://components.keboola.com/components), or you can get a list of all available components with the [API index call](http://docs.keboola.apiary.io/#reference/miscellaneous/api-index/get), see [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#f0e321e0-6533-0074-662d-fe4ab85a15d5).

 It will give you something like this: